EngineersNeedArt/Stereographer/README.md

 Additionally I added a Separation slider because I found that on a few occasions I wanted to pan the left and right images independently — closer or further apart.
 Generally you can leave it at the center tick.

 Finally I have a text field that allows you to enter a title or description to display on the final image.
-I duplicate the description for both left and right images so that you can read it when viewing the final image.
+I duplicate the description for both left and right images so that you can read it when viewing the final image in a stereoscopic viewer.
 (In fact I experimented with making the text appear to float a bit in front of the final image.)

 The final image is displayed actual size on your display and I have found I can view them in stereo by placing a stereoscope up to the display of my laptop.
 For me I am fortunate that without my reading glasses the image needs to be at the end of the full length of my stereoscope.
 Therefore I can simply place the end of it against the display and it is in focus.